-An example of asset valuation is the U.S. Government's designation of "high-value assets," or HVAs,18 described in OMB Memorandum M-19-03 as representing agency resources that have been deemed highly sensitive or critical to achieving the business mission [7].
-While not all critical federal assets will be characterized as HVAs, OMB M-19-03 represents an example of an enterprise approach to valuation since the memorandum defines the specific categories for consistent designation (i.e., information value, role in Mission Essential Function support, and role in support for Federal Civilian Essential Functions) yet permits each agency to determine which assets meet those criteria.
-Other common industry examples include the use of specific classifications to reflect the sensitivity and criticality of technology and information, including "Company Confidential" or "Business Sensitive."
+- An example of asset valuation is the U.S. Government's designation of "high value assets," or - 735 HVAs, 18 described in OMB Memorandum M-19-03 as representing agency resources that have - been deemed highly sensitive or critical to achieving the business mission [11].
+While not all - 737 critical federal assets will be characterized as HVAs, OMB M-19-03 represents an example of an - 738 enterprise approach to valuation since the memorandum defines the specific categories for - 739 consistent designation (i.e., information value, role in Mission Essential Function support, and - role in support for Federal Civilian Essential Functions) yet permits each agency to determine - 741 which assets meet those criteria.
+Other common industry examples include the use of specific - 742 classifications to reflect the sensitivity and criticality of technology and information, including - "Company Confidential" or "Business Sensitive." - Non-federal enterprises have assets listed on a balance sheet and as part of a BIA registry. - 745 These lists can serve as a starting point since these assets are generally associated with - 746 enterprise goals and objectives.
+Assets that provide critical services to multiple enterprise - 747 objectives can be designated as HVAs as well.

-2.2.1.3 Automation Support for Inventory Accuracy
+2.2.1.3.
+Automation Support for Inventory Accuracy

-Accurate and complete asset inventory is an important element of CSRM, and the measurement of that accuracy is often a key performance measurement for CSRM reporting.
-To illustrate that importance, federal agencies must report how completely their hardware and software asset management inventories reflect what is actually installed on agency networks as part of their annual reporting metrics.

-Automated tools can aid in discovering and monitoring various technical components used by the enterprise.
-For example, a use case described by the NIST Security Content Automation Protocol (SCAP) specification is inventory scanning.
-Products that have been successfully reviewed as part of the SCAP Validation Program help maintain a comprehensive and accurate inventory of digital assets [8].
-Valuation information recorded in that inventory can, in turn, help maintain a comprehensive view of the enterprise assets for which cybersecurity risks should be identified, analyzed, treated, and monitored.
-The use of automation helps to ensure that enterprise asset inventory is current, accurate, and complete.

-The integration of asset inventory management processes throughout the enterprise can help to ensure a complete and accurate repository.
-For example, harmonizing acquisition, project management, business operations, IT operations, and security as part of an overarching ITAM process will support transparency and real-time data to effectively track and monitor assets.
+- 749 Accurate and complete asset inventory is an important element of CSRM, and the - 750 measurement of that accuracy is often a key performance measurement for CSRM reporting. - 751 To illustrate that importance, federal agencies must report how completely their hardware and - software asset management inventories reflect what is actually installed on agency networks as - 753 part of their annual reporting metrics. - 754 Automated tools aid in discovering and monitoring various technical components used by the - 755 enterprise.
+For example, a use case described by the NIST Security Content Automation - 756 Protocol (SCAP) specification is inventory scanning.
+Products that have been successfully - 757 reviewed as part of the SCAP Validation Program help maintain a comprehensive and accurate - 758 inventory of digital assets [12].
+Valuation information recorded in that inventory can, in turn, - help maintain a comprehensive view of the enterprise assets for which cybersecurity risks - should be identified, analyzed, treated, and monitored.
+The use of automation helps to ensure - that enterprise asset inventory is current, accurate, and complete. - 762 The integration of asset inventory management processes throughout the enterprise can help - to ensure a complete and accurate repository.
+For example, harmonizing acquisition, project - management, business operations, IT operations, and security as part of an overarching ITAM - 765 process will support transparency and real-time data to effectively track and monitor assets.